Office: Brock Hall 3117

 Erskine is a member of the Historical Society for Twentieth-Century China, the American Historical Association, and other historical organizations.
 His primary research interests lay in Twentieth-Century Asian topics: American espionage in China during the Second World War, Christian missions in China, cross-straights relations, the Korean Peninsula, Hong Kong, and Taiwan-American relations.
 Erskine also looks forward to research in modern American history, particularly Southern and Appalachian history, the Civil War, both World Wars, the CIA, and the Cold War.

-In addition to finishing his dissertation Erskine is completing a book, a piece of travel literature tentatively titled Even the Dragonflies Dance, about his travels in Asia.
+Currently Erskine is completing a piece of travel literature tentatively titled Even the Dragonflies Dance, about his travels in Asia.
 Erskine enjoys traveling, spending time with his family, watching Syracuse basketball, flying airplanes, and getting outdoors.